NuttapolCha/design-patterns-go/README.md

     }
     ```

-2. The business see that `RubberDuck` should not flyable, can you make the `RubberDuck` print *"I cannot fly" instead of "I am flying"*?
+2. The business see that `RubberDuck` should not fly, can you make the `RubberDuck` print *"I cannot fly" instead of "I am flying"*?

 3. The business ask you to add new duck type, a `DecoyDuck` which is *cannot fly and cannot quack*.
 Let's see how you can add a new duck type.